snowplow-archive/snowplow.github.com/_posts/2016-07-30-iglu-r5-scinde-dawk-released.md

 {% endhighlight %}

 Migration should be fairly easy.
 You just need to replace `./schema-guru ddl` with `./igluctl static generate`.
-All options and behavior remains same.
+All options remains same and the only thing changed in behavior is the exit status `1` on any amount of encountered errors.

 <h2 id="roadmap">5.
 Iglu roadmap</h2>